 The Bible tells us that the second step in deciding to follow Jesus is faith.
 Faith means abandoning all trust in one's own resources and casting oneself unconditionally on God - particularly on his promised mercy for all who seek it.
 It means relying completely on Jesus - on the sureness of his promises and the wisdom of his commands.
 Faith in Jesus particularly focuses on his sacrificial death and resurrection on our behalf.
 Faith is an act of trust at conversion and an attitude of trust throughout life.
-It is, in simple terms, a firmness or resting on the promises of God - a resting on his Word.
+It is, in simple terms, a firmness, or resting, on the promises of God - a resting on his Word.

 iii] Faith is dependence on the person of Jesus.
 It is not just belief, but trusting a person, and that person is Jesus.
-So such a faith is not just intellectual assent but the expression of a deep personal bond with Jesus.
+So such a faith is not just intellectual assent, but the expression of a deep personal bond with Jesus.
 The Bible uses words like "being in Christ", "abiding in Christ", Jn.15:4, to describe "believing into Jesus".
 Sure, it's hard depending on someone you can't see or touch, but faith is a leaning on the sense that Jesus is there and does care.

-There are two points we need to make concerning faith:
+There are two misconceptions concerning faith:

 That Jesus of Nazareth is the Son of God, uniquely divine, who came down from heaven and became man.

 That he deliberately went to the cross to die for the sins of the world.
-He bore them in his own body.
-He "was made sin for us".
+He bore them in his own body - he "was made sin for us".
 In his immense love for us he took upon himself the penalty that our sins deserved.

-We do not need to fully understand either of these two truths.
+We do not need to fully understand these truths.
 But we must believe the simple, straightforward facts of the gospel, that Jesus is the Son of God, who died and rose for us.

 The first three steps have been in the mind, not the will.
-We are asked to agree with three facts - that we are a sinner, that the divine Christ died and rose for us, and that he wants to be our Lord as well as our Saviour.
+We are asked to agree with three facts - that we are a sinner, that the divine Christ died and rose for us, and that he wants to be our Lord as well as our Savior.
 Not until now have we been asked to do anything.
 What is there to do?
 We may ask with the jailor in the prison at Philippi: "What must I do to be saved?"
-The answer is that we must receive Jesus Christ personally as our Saviour and Lord.
-It is not enough to intellectually believe that he died to be the Saviour of the world and rose to be the Lord of the Universe, we must ask him to be our Saviour and our Lord.
+The answer is that we must receive Jesus Christ personally as our Savior and Lord.
+It is not enough to intellectually believe that he died to be the Savior of the world and rose to be the Lord of the Universe, we must ask him to be our Savior and our Lord.
 It is this act of personal commitment which so many people miss.
 As Jesus said, "I tell you the truth, anyone who will not receive the Kingdom of God like a little child will never enter it", Mk.10:15.